Home

 Here is a summary of the changes we made to the function:

-The rest of the program (which you can find in the source code section) is similar to the previous program.
-We loop over all the triangles of the 3D model, convert the triangle's vertices coordinates to raster coordinates and store the result in an SVG file.
+The rest of the program (which you can find in the source code section) is similar to the previous one.
+We loop over all the triangles of the 3D model, convert the triangle vertices' coordinates to raster coordinates, and store the results in an SVG file.
 Let's render a few images in Maya and with our program and check the results.

 As you can see, the results match.
-Maya and our program produce the same results (the size and position of the model in the images are consistent between applications).
-When the triangles overlap the canvas boundaries, they are red, as expected.
+Maya and our program produce consistent results regarding the size and position of the model in the images.
+When the triangles overlap the canvas boundaries, they are rendered in red, as expected.

-When the Resolution Gate and Film Gate Ratio Don't Match
+When the Resolution Gate and Film Gate Ratios Don't Match

-When the film gate aspect ratio and the resolution gate aspect ratio (also called device aspect ratio) are different, we need to decide whether we fit the resolution gate within the film gate or the other way around (the film gate is fit to match the resolution gate).
-Let's check what the different options are:
+When the aspect ratio of the film gate and the resolution gate (also referred to as the device aspect ratio) differ, a decision must be made: whether to fit the resolution gate within the film gate or to fit the film gate to match the resolution gate.
+Below, we explore the various approaches to this situation:

-Figure 8: when the film gate aspect ratio and the resolution gate ratio don't match, we need to choose between four options.
+Figure 8: When the film gate aspect ratio and the resolution gate ratio don't match, there are four options to choose from.

 float xscale = 1;